 - all research-related activities and outcomes in the CRE component must have occurred within the assessment period (1 January 2018 - 31 December 2025) - all CRE types will be considered on their merit.
-This means no one specific type will be weighted higher than another - the CRE component should reflect the broad range of activities and outcomes that are undertaken and/or achieved by a researcher relative to opportunity, and be appropriate to an individual's research discipline - > the items submitted within EPs will differ across the six CRE types.
+This means no one specific type will be weighted higher than another - the CRE component should reflect the broad range of activities and outcomes that are undertaken and/or achieved by a researcher relative to opportunity, and be appropriate to an individual's research discipline - the items submitted within EPs will differ across the six CRE types.
+There is no requirement to include items from all of the CRE types in an EP.